baibhavx/string-methods-implementation/README.md

 **This is a programming challenge I completed as part of interview process for Embedded Systems Programmer position.**
 # String-Methods-Implementation-C

+**Features Dynamic Memory Allocation and String manipulation in C language.

 Programming Challenge: Overview

 Overview: You will create a simple program in C using the KEIL IDE and C51 compiler.